michaelmawhinney/digitalocean-php-library/README.md

-# do-php-library
+# digitalocean-php-library

-DigitalOcean API v2 PHP Library is a set of PHP classes designed to interact with the DigitalOcean API v2.
-The aim of this project is to create a simple library that can be included easily without Composer or any other autoloader.
+**DigitalOcean PHP Library** is a set of PHP classes designed to interact with the DigitalOcean API v2.
+The aim of this project is to create a simple library that can be included easily without an autoloader like Composer.

 ## Requirements

-* PHP 5.3 or higher, with `cURL` enabled
+* PHP 5.3+ with `cURL` enabled

 ## How to use